-The outcomes of Austrian elections are broadly accepted, and there is rarely any dispute over who or which party has won.
+The outcomes of Austrian elections are broadly accepted, and there is practically never any dispute over who or which party has won.

-Media AccessDuring electoral campaigns, all parties with parliamentary representation have the right to participate in non-biased debates hosted on the public broadcasting system.
+During electoral campaigns, all parties with parliamentary representation have the right to participate in non-biased debates hosted on the public broadcasting system.
 This can be seen as an obstacle to new parties, which are not covered by this guarantee.

 There is no such rule for the private media, either print or electronic.
-While political parties today rarely own media organizations outright, print media

-Candidacy Procedures Score: 10 organizations more or less openly tend to favor specific parties or their associated political positions.
+While political parties today rarely own media organizations outright, print media organizations more or less openly tend to favor specific parties or their associated political positions.